 The premium also covers you as the driver of the vehicle if you are at fault in causing injury or death to another person by reason of a transport accident.
 This applies even if someone is driving your vehicle without your authority.

-When dealing with the TAC, a lawyer is often engaged to advise about benefits available, to assist in making claims against the TAC and to ensure that you receive the maximum amount of benefits to which you are entitled.
-A lawyer also guides a person through dispute resolution with the TAC, which may require an application in the Victorian court or tribunal system.
+When dealing with the TAC, a lawyer is engaged to advise about benefits available, to assist in making claims against the TAC and to ensure that you receive the maximum amount of benefits to which you are entitled.
+A lawyer also guides a person through dispute resolution with the TAC, which may require an application in a Victorian court or tribunal system.